MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantRenameSitePrioritization.md

 # Set-SPOTenantRenameSitePrioritization

 ## SYNOPSIS
-This cmdlet allows prioritization of a site for early execution, as part of [Advanced Tenant Rename](https://aka.ms/advancedtenantrename).
+Allows prioritization of a site for early execution, as part of [Advanced Tenant Rename](/sharepoint/change-your-sharepoint-domain-name#advanced-tenant-rename-preview).

 ## SYNTAX